OpenSecuritySummit/oss-website/content/sessions/2024/mini-summits/Jan/DevSecOps/call-for-metrics.md

 In this session, we will delve into two distinct perspectives.
 Timo advocates for a purely OpenSource approach, as exemplified by [metricCA](https://github.com/devsecopsmaturitymodel/metricCA).
 On the other hand, Benji and Lars are inclined to leverage existing "as-a-service" solutions within his organization.

+Furthermore, we will present how to find valuable metrics.

+## Agenda:
+- MetricaCA Architecture
+- OpenSource / Reusability Discussion
+- Metric Definition Process with Patching Example
+- Call for Your Metrics
+- Outlook

 The crux of our discussion will be: Can we merge these approaches to avoid duplicating efforts in tool development for the same purpose?
 This talk promises to offer insightful viewpoints and foster a collaborative environment where we can explore the synergy between different methodologies in DevSecOps metrics.

 We look forward to an engaging and thought-provoking session with you.